Exhibition

 About the project

-“Queer folk dress” is a touring research and exhibition project that has been developed in collaboration with, among others, the Norwegian Institute for Bunad and Folk Costume, Valdres Folkemuseum, Randsfjord Museum, Museum Stavanger and Bodø Cultural Capital 2024.
+“Queer folk dress” is a touring exhibition project that has been developed in collaboration with, among others, the Norwegian Institute for Bunad and Folk Costume, Valdres Folkemuseum, Randsfjord Museum, Museum Stavanger and Bodø Cultural Capital 2024.
 The project is an initiative of the National Museum.

 Artists